qdrant/landing_page/qdrant-landing/content/documentation/frameworks/pandas-ai.md

 ## Qdrant support

-You can train Pandas-AI to understand your data better and improve result quality.
+You can train Pandas-AI to understand your data better and improve the quality of the results.

 Qdrant can be configured as a vector store to ingest training data and retrieve semantically relevant content.